-Luther Vandross was born on this date 1951.
-He was an African American singer and composer.
+Luther Vandross was born on this date in 1951.
+He was a Black singer and composer.

 Vandross impressed Bowie and was invited to arrange vocals and sing background vocals for the album.
 Bowie's US tour also featured Vandross as the opening act.
-His vocal talent was recognized and session credits with Chaka Khan, Ringo Starr, Barbra Streisand, Donna Summer and others prompted Cotillion records to sign him.
-His albums Luther and This Close To You (1976) both flopped, partly due to the disco backing as opposed to allowing Vandross to express his romantic, soul style.
-He drifted back to session work for Quincy Jones, Patti Austin, Gwen Guthrie, Chic, and Sister Sledge.
+His vocal talent was recognized, and session credits with Chaka Khan, Ringo Starr, Barbra Streisand, Donna Summer, and others prompted Cotillion records to sign him.
+His albums Luther and This Close To You (1976) flopped, partly due to the disco backing as opposed to allowing Vandross to express his romantic, soul style.
+He returned to session work for Quincy Jones, Patti Austin, Gwen Guthrie, Chic, and Sister Sledge.

 Composing advertising jingles also financed this work.
-His performance with the group Change on 1980's The Glow Of Love earned him two UK Top 20 hits in Glow Of Love and Searching.
+His performance with the group Change in the 1980s, The Glow Of Love, earned him two UK Top 20 hits in Glow Of Love and Searching.
 This led to a solo career with Epic/CBS Records.
 Never Too Much earned him an R&B number 1, while singles, including duets with Cheryl Lynn (If This World Were Mine) and Dionne Warwick (How Many Times Can We Say Goodbye), strengthened his popularity.
-Then came Stop To Love (1986) and There's Nothing Better Than Love (1987).
-Later releases included Here And Now (1989), Power Of Love/Love Power and Don't Want To Be A Fool (1991).
+Then came to Stop To Love (1986) and There's Nothing Better Than Love (1987).
+Later releases included Here And Now (1989), Power Of Love/Love Power, and Don't Want To Be A Fool (1991).

 In 1992 Vandross collaborated with Janet Jackson, BBD, and Ralph Tresvant on The Best Things In Life Are Free.
-Endless Love, a duet with Mariah Carey, reached UK number 3 in September 1994.
-Vandross has won countless awards and he has worked with Dionne Warwick, Diana Ross and Whitney Houston.
-Grammy-winner Luther Vandross had a stroke in April 2003.
+Endless Love, a duet with Mariah Carey, reached the UK number 3 in September 1994.
+Vandross won countless awards and worked with Dionne Warwick, Diana Ross, and Whitney Houston.

-On July 1, 2005, Vandross died at John F. Kennedy Medical Center in Edison, N.J.
-At the time hospital spokesman did not release the cause of death but said in a statement that Vandross "never really recovered from" the 2003 stroke.
+He had a stroke in April 2003, and on July 1, 2005, Luther Vandross died at John F. Kennedy Medical Center in Edison, N.J.
+At the time, hospital spokesman did not release the cause of death but said in a statement that Vandross "never really recovered from" the 2003 stroke.

 R. R. Bowker Co., Copyright 1980